 - Slow your breathing, allowing yourself to relax deeper with every breath.

-- Visualize a gentle up and down or sideways movement similar to a pendulum.
+- Visualise a gentle up and down or sideways movement similar to a pendulum.

 - Softly and slowly countdown from ten, saying I am relaxed after each number.